How Much Does it Cost to Make Pizza?

 But let’s look more closely at how much it costs to make homemade pizza.

-In the following sections, we go over a breakdown of the cost to make pizza that you need to take into account when making homemade pizzas as a way to save some money.
+In the following sections, we go over a breakdown of the cost to make pizza that you need to take into account when making pizzas as a way to save some money.

 Cost of the Pizza Crust